yulangz/rocketmq/Home.md

 **Consumer Cluster**

 Consumers support distributed deployment in the Push and Pull model as well.
 It also supports cluster consumption and message broadcasting.
-It provides real-time message subscription mechanism and can meet most consumer requirements.
+It provides a real-time message subscription mechanism and can meet most consumer requirements.
 RocketMQ’s website provides a simple quick-start guide to interested users.

 # NameServer